DataLab: A Unified Platform for LLM-Powered Business Intelligence: Domain Knowledge Incorporation

 We employ a knowledge graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ to systematically organize the knowledge generated by our automated approach (\ie metadata and business logic) and the manually crafted enterprise-specific glossaries (\ie jargon).

 As depicted in Figure~\ref{fig:kg}, the knowledge graph adopts a tree-based structure for knowledge organization.
 The nodes $\{\mathcal{V}\}$ are structured into five primary types: \textit{database}, \textit{table}, \textit{column}, \textit{value}, and \textit{jargon}, each comprising various components (\eg \textit{description}, \textit{usage}) and uniquely identified by a \textit{name}.
 To address the common challenge of terminological inconsistencies in user queries (\eg synonyms, acronyms), an additional node type, \textit{alias}, has been introduced.
-This node type contains alternative terms associated with the official \textit{name} of other node types and can be dynamically updated in real-world applications.
+This node type contains alternative terms associated with the official \textit{name} of other node types.
+It is predetermined based on enterprise-specific glossaries and can be dynamically updated in real-world applications.
 The relationships between these nodes are represented by edges $\{\mathcal{E}\}$, which delineate both \textit{logical relationships} among the primary node types and \textit{associative relationships} between \textit{alias} nodes and other primary nodes.

 To facilitate efficient knowledge retrieval, we develop a task-aware indexing mechanism for graph nodes, utilizing Elasticsearch~\cite{gormley2015elasticsearch} for full-text search and StarRocks~\cite{starrocks} for embedding search.
 This supports both lexical and semantic matching of knowledge nodes in response to user queries.
-The indexing structure is designed as triplets ($\{name, content, tag\}$), where the $content$ field is a concatenation of knowledge components specified based on the various requirements of downstream tasks.
+The indexing structure is designed as triplets ($\{\text{name}, \text{content}, \text{tag}\}$), where the $content$ field is a concatenation of knowledge components specified based on the various requirements of downstream tasks.
 For instance, some tasks necessitate the \textit{calculation logics} while others only need \textit{descriptions} for successful completion.
 By dynamically selecting the appropriate index, we ensure that knowledge retrieval is both efficient and effective.